Do you want to have the best midlife career change?

 Increasingly, people are being forced to change career due to business closures and layoffs resulting from the economic downturn.
 Those few who have been proactive will have anticipated the challenges and obstacles associated with a mid-life change and stand a good chance of succeeding in this endeavor.
 For those of us who were bounced into it, the obstacles can be numerous and formidable.
 Age and knowledge are very often the biggest barriers to success but the other side of the coin says that we are at the peak of our powers in our forties.
 This is a prime time to take control of the direction we want our career to take.
 If you apply these five chief principles to ensure a successful mid-life career change you should be able to make very rewarding career moves.

 Your reasons for changing career in mid-life must be compelling and you will have a picture in your mind of what you want the outcome to be.
-If you want to change your reality from the one you have right now, you need a clear picture in your mind and written on paper, of what you want that reality to be.
+If you want to change your reality from the one you have right now and have the best midlife career change, you need a clear picture in your mind and written on paper, of what you want that reality to be.
 Your vision must come before your strategy.
 Put your vision in place and your strategy will fall into place.

 Putting together a financial plan may not get your entrepreneurial juices flowing.
 If you are going to change career, your flow of cash is likely to change but your expenses may very well stay the same.
 You need to be very detailed in your preparation making allowance for every possible demand on your cash.
 This will give you a good picture of where your money is coming from and where it is going to while enabling you to plan to have enough at all times and not run short.